curlsli/webpack-book/docs/en/optimizing/01_minifying.md

 Since webpack 4, it applies scope hoisting in production mode by default.
 It hoists all modules to a single scope instead of writing a separate closure for each.
 Doing this slows down the build but gives you bundles that are faster to execute.
 [Read more about scope hoisting](https://medium.com/webpack/brief-introduction-to-scope-hoisting-in-webpack-8435084c171f) at the webpack blog.

-T>  Pass `--display-optimization-bailout` flag to webpack to gain debugging information related to hoisting results.
+>  Pass `--display-optimization-bailout` flag to webpack to gain debugging information related to hoisting results.

 ### Pre-evaluation